The stigma is gone when it comes to talking about marital agreements . . . well, almost.

 Arizona Law is Similar to California Law

 I went to law school in California and am licensed to practice law in California, Arizona and Nevada, which are all community property states.
 I have studied the community property laws in these states and conclude that, although Arizona doesn’t admit it, they have basically copied California law.
-Nevada admits to copying the California law and even cites some California cases in explaining its laws.
+Nevada admits to copying the California law and even uses some cities in California cases in explaining its own laws.

 While getting divorced in Arizona, I got a firsthand education in family law.
 Also, as an attorney I have worked with clients who have pre-marital agreements and clients who don’t have them.
 This article has been years in the making as I have interviewed both clients and friends and seen the benefit of these agreements.
 While it can be uncomfortable to discuss marriage plans, if done properly they can protect both spouses financially without a significant emotional toll on the relationship.
 In the end, a marriage plan provides each party the security and peace of mind that only pre-planning can give.